Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Introduction

-In this paper we focus on the GdFeO$_3$-type, $\sqrt{2}\times2\times\sqrt{2}$ quadrupled orthorhombic, perovskites.
-Perovskites typically exhibit three possible collinear antiferromagnetic spin orders: G-type (antialigned neighboring spins), C-type (aligned along one direction and antialigned along a perpendicular direction), and A-type (alternatively antialigned layers) \cite{sm}.
-In these orderings, the magnetic sublattices are connected by a combination of two-fold rotational $C_{2j}$ and non-primitive translational \tr~ symmetries: $[C_2||C_{2y}t_{(0\frac{1}{2}0)}]$, $[C_2||C_{2z}t_{(\frac{1}{2}0\frac{1}{2})}]$, and $[C_2||C_{2x}t_{(\frac{1}{2}\frac{1}{2}\frac{1}{2})}]$ for the G-, C-, and A-types, respectively.
-An important feature is that these GdFeO$_3$-type perovskites are AMs in all of these collinear AFM orders \cite{perovskiteAM}.
+In this paper we focus on the GdFeO$_3$-type, quadrupled orthorhombic perovskites, \noo~in particular.
+Perovskites typically exhibit three possible collinear AFM spin orders: G type (antialigned neighboring spins), C type (aligned along one direction and antialigned along a perpendicular direction), and A type (alternatively antialigned layers).
+In these orderings, the magnetic sublattices are connected by a combination of two-fold rotational $C_{2j}$ and non-primitive translation \tr~ symmetries characteristic of AMs [see Supplemental Material (SM) \cite{sm}, for details].
+The crystal structure and AFM alignment dictate that AFM GdFeO$_3$-type perovskites are AMs in all of these collinear AFM orders \cite{perovskiteAM}.
+In this paper we provide direct evidence that AFM \noo~possesses spin-split bands and chiral magnons, the two most evident properties of AMs, and related properties are discussed.

+Over last 15 years, GdFeO$_3$-type \noo~ has been investigated on both experimental \cite{shi2009,calder2012,lupi2013,calder2017,gurung2018,vale2018prl,vale2018prb,sereika2020} and theoretical sides \cite{savrasov,nooKU,middey2014,bkim2016,moha2018,ntallis2021,antonov2022,johannes2023,bhandari2019}, with an overview given in the next section.
+Perhaps the most unusual feature on NaOsO$_3$ is that it was suggested \cite{shi2009} to be a promising candidate for a continuous Slater metal-insulator transition (MIT) \cite{slater} where a gap opens due to antiferromagnetic order with no relevant change of the crystal, either symmetry or internal structure.
+Previous theoretical work (see the next section) has shown that correlation corrections, though not large, are necessary to account for the insulating and AFM ground state that is observed.
+Correlations argue for a Mott transition involving correlation, Slater's original picture \cite{slater} was based on a Hartree-Fock treatment with exchange being the underlying interaction.
+Since the appropriate picture of this transition is of primary interest in NaOsO$_3$, it is worthwhile to consider this rather high temperature MIT somewhat more broadly.

+Some time ago Halperin and Rice provided a survey of such transitions from the point of view of a MIT with increasing temperature \cite{halperin1,halperin2}, arising from a (most interestingly, indirect) bandgap closing, which seems to fit the current theoretical picture and much of the experimental data.
+At that time, their picture of a Mott transition was of a localized-to-itinerant electronic system, which would be first order (``no phase transition").
+The Slater transition would be continuous and second order, the AFM order disappearing continuously to zero at the transition, unlike the discontinuous AFM order parameter at a Mott transition.
+Observed MITs have become much more complicated than these simple pictures as more interactions are included, viz. the temperature dependence of band energies due to electron-phonon coupling \cite{Allen-Cardona1983}, and more complex compounds and active multiorbital electronic structures have produced ever richer behaviors \cite{Imada1998}.